DIPlib/diplib/src/documentation/image.md

 are expanded to match the size of the corresponding dimension in the other image.
-This expansion simply repeats the value all along that dimension, and is accomplished by setting the image's size in that dimension to the expected value, and the corresponding stride to 0 (again, no data is physically copied).
+This expansion simply repeats the value all along that dimension, and is accomplished by setting the image's size in that dimension to the expected value, and the corresponding stride to 0 (again, no data are physically copied).
 This will cause an algorithm to read the same value, no matter how many steps it takes along this dimension.
 For example: